 This Self-Care Check-In worksheet provides your clients with different self-care domains, allowing them to view the areas where they may lack self-care practices.
 Additionally, if your clients are struggling to come up with ways to engage in self-care, it provides them with ideas.

 An excellent companion to this worksheet is our My Self-Care Promise agreement, which allows clients to further commit to practicing self-care.
 This worksheet is formatted like a contract so clients feel more committed to the goals they are setting for themselves.
 It can be displayed somewhere visible (e.g., office, bedroom) so they do not forget the commitment they are making to improve their self-care practice.

 Understanding the impact that coaching has on clients’ daily behaviors and emotions is key to ensuring that they are committed to the coaching process.

-Providing your clients with a Self-Contract where they can commit to engaging in ongoing personal reconstruction is a good way to hold them accountable for how they respond to specific situations.
+Providing your clients with a contract that enables them to commit to engaging in ongoing personal reconstruction is a good way to hold them accountable for how they respond to specific situations.
 Check out our free Behavior Contract for a helpful template you can use for this purpose.

 Building New Habits further aims to help clients break habits or mindsets that are impeding their ability to achieve their goals and encourages them to view difficult situations more positively.

 In contrast to traditional coaching methods, instructional coaching employs a more direct framework.

 Typically, other types of coaching try to draw out responses from clients by asking a series of open-ended questions and guiding the client along a pathway that they determine (Knight, 2007).